trainmefordevsecops/DevSecOpsFoundations/README.md

 # DevSecOpsFoundations
-Welcome to DevSecOps Foundations Course!
+Welcome to the DevSecOps Foundations Course!

 ## Course Overview
 Welcome to the DevSecOps Foundations course!
 This comprehensive and hands-on course is designed to equip you with the essential skills and knowledge required to integrate security practices seamlessly into the world of DevOps.
 Whether you're a developer, operations engineer, or security professional, this course will provide you with a solid foundation in DevSecOps principles and practices.

+## Give a Star! :star:

+If you like or are using this project to learn or start your solution, please give it a star.
+Thanks!

 ![DevSecOps Fundamentals](devsecops.png)